-Google is increasing their focus on automation in Google Ads to keep up with the changes in search trends.
-Responsive search ads will soon replace expanded text ads in Google Ads PPC search campaigns starting on June 30, 2022.
+Google is increasing their focus on automation and machine learning in Google Ads.
+Responsive search ads will replace expanded text ads in Google Ads PPC search campaigns starting on June 30, 2022.

-In several recent announcements, Google has indicated the growing importance of responsive search ads in Google Ads.
+Google has indicated the growing importance of responsive search ads in Google Ads in several recent announcements.

 On 8/31/21, Google announced that:

-Effective June 30, 2022, Responsive Search Ads will be the only Search Ad type that can be created or edited in Google Ads search campaigns.
+Starting June 30, 2022, responsive search ads will be the only Search ad type that can be created or edited in standard Search campaigns.
 [Google]

-Google states that the reason for this change is that search trends are constantly changing.
+The reason for this change, according to Google, is that search trends are constantly changing.
 15% of search queries are new queries that they have never seen before.
-The use of automation will help to keep up with the changing search trends.
+The use of automation will help to keep up with the changing search trends by showing relevant ads.

 Responsive search ads use automation and machine learning to show the right message for the right search query.
-Expanded text ads, which are being phased out, are static ads and do not use automation.
+Expanded text ads, which are being phased out in June 2022, are static ads and do not use automation.

 Google is strongly encouraging advertisers to transition to responsive search ads before June 2022.